mlinxfeld/terraform-oci-microservice/README.md

 ### STEP 2b.

-If you are not using OCI Cloud Shell you need to install fnProject (required for fn build command embeded in Terraform HCL code):
+If you are not using OCI Cloud Shell you need to install fnProject on your terraform server (required for fn build command embeded in Terraform HCL code):

 ```
 [opc@terraform-server ~]# curl -LSs https://raw.githubusercontent.com/fnproject/cli/master/install | sh